6th Day of Craftmas: DIY Farmhouse Style Ornaments

 For the 6th day of Craftmas, it’s my turn again to share a fun DIY/craft idea.

-I posted early this week a few farmhouse style ornaments I absolutely loved.
-So, I decided to stick to my farmhouse theme and make a cute set of farmhouse style ornaments myself!
+I posted early this week a few farmhouse-style ornaments I absolutely loved.
+So, I decided to stick to my farmhouse theme and make a cute set of farmhouse-style painted Christmas ornaments myself!

 I’m going to go over how I made each ornament individually, since they were all a bit different.
 Other than the ornaments themselves, I didn’t have to buy any other supplies.
 That puts the total cost of this gift idea at less than $15!
 Woo!